marcglasberg/asyncredux.com/flutter/miscellaneous/metrics.md

 ---
-sidebar_position: 14
+sidebar_position: 15
 ---

 # Metrics

-When you instantiate your store, you can optionally pass it a list of `stateObservers`, which may be used for collecting metrics for your app:
+When you instantiate your store, you can optionally pass it a list of `stateObservers` that you can use to collect metrics for your app:

 ```dart
 var store = Store<AppState>(